Brack0/venator/content/blog/2024-02-02-welcome-zola.md

 _Where did the 3D animation go?_

-It will come back eventually (but maybe with another visual), still available [here](https://nebulon.vercel.app/).
+It will come back eventually (but maybe with another visual), still available here : <https://nebulon.vercel.app/>.